-Woody plants are dependent on the right soil conditions and are great for gardening exhibits and parks.
-Woody plants provide the right amount of texture and foliage to complement any garden.
+Woody plants depend on the right soil conditions and are great for gardening exhibits and parks.
+Woody plants complement any garden with the right amount of texture and foliage.
 Woody plants are easy to find at local nurseries and usually begin as starter plants.
 An avocado tree is one woody plant usually grown in nurseries and pruned correctly at an early age.
 Buying woody plants from a local nursery will save gardeners the extra step of growing woody plants from the seed.

-Woody plants need to be pruned regularly to make room for new and thriving branches.
+Woody plants must be regularly pruned to make room for new and thriving branches.
 That is especially pertinent to woody plants that produce fruit.
-If you want to grow any hard plant, you need to know what kinds of trees you like.
-If they are non-native trees, then check your local USDA zone map to see if the tree you want to grow can be grown in your area.
+To grow any hard plant, you must know what trees you like.
+If they are non-native trees, check your local USDA zone map to see if the tree you want to grow can be grown in your area.
 For trees that produce fruit, think of your favorite fruits you like to eat and begin learning how to grow these fruits from scratch.
-Fruits such as avocados, apples, bananas, and oranges are all woody plants grown with time, patience, and discipline.
+Fruits such as avocados, apples, bananas, oranges are all woody plants grown with time, patience, and discipline.